Under the current Australian regulations, not everyone can access plant-based therapies. To qualify, you must have:

-Cannabinoids are substances found in cannabis.
+Cannabinoids are substances found in plant-based medicine.
 The two key ones are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These can be isolated and turned into medications which your TeleGreen Medical doctor may prescribe for you.

 What would you like to know about plant-based therapies or TeleGreen Medical?

-TeleGreen helps by providing convenient access to qualified, experienced doctors who can assess your condition, review your current treatments, advise on whether medicinal cannabis might help and, if so, prescribe it to you and post the medication.
+TeleGreen helps by providing convenient access to our qualified, and experienced doctor (Dr Danny Cai).
+Dr Danny Cai who can assess your condition, review your current treatments, advise on whether plant-based medicine might help and, if so, prescribe it to you.

 No. You can make a direct appointment if you wish.

 You can also be referred to us by your GP, psychiatrist or pain specialist.
 That can be helpful because it means we receive information about your current treatment from your existing clinical team.
 We then write back to them to make them aware of our treatment so that you receive joined-up care.